Coronavirus: Assisted Conception Unit update

-At the Assisted Conception Unit, every patient is treated as an individual.
-We understand that works for one patient may not be successful for another.
-So when it comes to your treatment and care we don’t make any assumptions whether that is for IVF or a more complex condition.
+At the Assisted Conception Unit (ACU), every patient is treated as an individual.
+We understand that what works for one patient may not be successful for another.
+So when it comes to your treatment and care we don't make any assumptions whether that is for in vitro fertilisation (IVF) or a more complex condition.

 We pride ourselves on the comprehensive services we offer – everything from initial investigations through to specialised procedures.

 You will be given all the advice and support you need every step of the way, together with professional counselling services to help you cope with the emotions involved in fertility treatment.

 At the Assisted Conception Unit we have a dedicated and experienced team, state-of-the-art facilities and a track record in supporting our patients through their treatment.

 Infertility means not being able to conceive a child.
 Many people face problems with conception, this can be attributed to a number of contributing factors, but not all can be diagnosed.
 In 25-30% of cases a cause cannot be identified even after the most thorough investigations.
 This is due to the fact that some of the factors cannot be assessed.

 Common causes of infertility include problems with ovulation (whereby the body does not release eggs from the ovary naturally), issues with the fallopian tubes, or for male partners this would include issues with the quality or ability of the sperm.